 The seeds from this tree may not be edible, but they are certainly a natural way to cut down on your laundry bill!

 This discovery started when I was looking for a laundry detergent that wouldn’t hurt my landscape.
-I have a large diameter vinyl hose attached to the back of my washing machine (in summer) and I use the water to irrigate my lawn and ornamentals.
+I have a large diameter vinyl hose attached to the back of my washing machine (in summer) and I use the water to irrigate my fruit and nut trees, lawn, and ornamentals.
 (This isn’t legal everywhere, and isn’t necessarily a good idea, depending upon your preferred brand of laundry soap.)
 In my search for living a less polluting (and more cost effective) life, I stumbled upon soapnuts, also known as soapberries.
 Believe it or not, I was delighted to discover that these tree fruits cleaned my laundry just as well as commercial soap!
 Not only that, but they have natural fabric softening properties.
-I don’t know how or why, but the water that came out of my washing machine when using commercial laundry soap usually contained a significant amount of clothing dye, while the soapberry loads did not.
-Safer, softer, and more brightly colored clothes without the use of chemical additives.
-In my book, it’s a total win.

 What are soapnut trees?